-- Convenience: Mobile crypto wallets give you the flexibility of transacting on the go from the palm of your hands.
+- Convenience: Mobile crypto wallets give you the flexibility of transacting on the go from the palm of your hand.

 - Security: Unlike web-based and desktop wallets, most mobile crypto wallets like the Coinbase wallet have an added biometric security layer on their mobile version wallet.
 This makes it impossible for someone to steal your money even if you lose your device since they will need your Face ID or fingerprints to sign in.

 - Easy to use: Mobile crypto wallets are easier to use than hardware wallets.
-They generally have user-friendly interfaces and allow transactions with just a few clicks of the button.
+They generally have user-friendly interfaces and allow transactions with just a few clicks of a button.

 - Accessibility: We are more likely to access our mobile phones faster than stationary PCs.
 So mobile wallets give you quick access to your funds whenever you need to.

 - Interoperability: Most mobile crypto storage solutions are integrated with the broader crypto ecosystem, including Web3, to allow seamless transactions.
 They are also compatible with different devices through protocols such as Wallet Connect.

 What are the Risks of Using a Mobile Crypto Wallet?